KTH-SML/ITRL-Manufacturing/README.md

 ```
 choco upgrade superslicer -y
 ```

+Assuming you have managed to open superslicer using the .bat file, continue on to [general](#General).

 ### Linux
 If you know Linux you probably don't need instructions on how to install superslicer, I have had most luck with appimages.

 ### Manual
 For setting up SuperSlicer, transfer the relevant folders (filament, print, and printer settings) into the saved settings directory of your operating system.
-Make sure to launch SuperSlicer at least once prior to this action.
+Ensure that you launch SuperSlicer at least once before performing this action.

 - **Windows:** `%appdata%/Roaming/superslicer`
 - **Mac:** `/Users/[USER]/Library/Application Support/SuperSlicer`
 - **Linux:** `~/.config/SuperSlicer`

-After this, follow the SuperSlicer setup guide.
-The profiles will be available in the dropdown menus upon completion.
+### General
+When you open SuperSlicer for the first time, you are likely to encounter many introduction screens.
+These are irrelevant and can be closed.
+You should then see various profiles that I have created in the context menus on the right (refer to the image at the bottom of this page).
+If they are not present, there might be an issue with the script, or you may need to revisit the instructions to ensure they were followed accurately.
+If the profiles still don't appear, contact me by opening an issue here, or resort to using the [manual method](#manual).

 ## 🛠️ Design Considerations for 3D Printing